-Alarms allow to report any kind of issue, from small faults without service impact to large scale failures of telecommunication services affecting many users.
+Fault management can handle alarms about any kind of fault in a 3GPP system from small hardware errors to service failures effecting many users.

 A prerequisite for Fault Management as defined in the present document is that the managed system is represented by managed objects, that are organized in hierarchical object trees, in the management system.

 The solution specified in the present document is based on ITU-T X.733 [8].